UzmaTUL24/UzmaTUL24/README.md

-- 👋 Hi, I’m Uzmatul Zannat Bushra.You can just call me Uzma😊I’m a Lab student and I camne from Bangladesh.
+- 👋 Hi, I’m Uzmatul Zannat Bushra.You can just call me Uzma😊I’m a Lab student and I came
+- from Bangladesh.

 <!---